Detective, friends of victim testify in Irby murder trial

 She said he also showed her a rifle that matched the description of a gun found with Irby.

-Lorna Hoyle, a acquaintance of both Rock and Irby, said Irby drove to her home on March 8, the day law enforcement believes Rock was killed.
+Lorna Hoyle, an acquaintance of both Rock and Irby, said Irby drove to her home on March 8, the day law enforcement believes Rock was killed.

 Hoyle said he was acting unusual.
 He was muttering, seemed agitated and was difficult to understand.